tarantool/tarantool/doc/www/content/pages/index.rst

 Tarantool is a NoSQL database running inside a Lua program.
 It combines the network programming power of Node.JS with data persistency capabilities of Redis.
 It's **open source**, BSD licensed.
-The latest release is Tarantool 1.6.3, published on July 20, 2014.
+The latest release is Tarantool 1.6.4, published on November 24, 2014.

 -------------------------------------------------------------------------------
                                   Features